This article gives information on:

 3. Should parents tell the early childhood education service they separated?

-Parents working full-time with their child in full-time childcare should definitely discuss and make plans with the childcare centre.
+Parents working full-time with their child in full-time childcare should definitely discuss and make plans with the early childhood service.
 Adults working at the ECE service can observe any changes in behaviour and work with parents to plan how they can best support a child to cope with the changes.

-4. Update the childcare service to improve the support offered to the child
+4. Update the ECE service to improve the support offered to the child

 A child’s disruptive behaviour can sometimes be a way of communicating they aren't receiving sufficient support, love or attention.
 For example, a child throwing a tantrum because they don’t want to put their shoes on might usually be left alone to wallow until they realise they can’t play outside until they do it themselves.
 However, if adults at the ECE service know the parents have separated they might help the child who may be overwhelmed and needing a valuable care moment with hugs and attention.

-Keeping the childcare service informed about the changes that are happening will help them plan their approach in caring for the child.
+Keeping the ECE service informed about the changes that are happening will help them plan their approach in caring for the child.

 5. Support an ECE service can provide

-Separating parents need realistic expectations of childcare services because fewer adults caring for more children and limited resources mean a child may not be given sufficient time and attention.
+Separating parents need realistic expectations of ECE services because fewer adults caring for more children and limited resources mean a child may not be given sufficient time and attention.
 Also the adults involved in an ECE service may be a mix of experience, abilities and attitudes which will affect the support a parent and their child gets.
-Even the highest quality all-day childcare centre could struggle to provide the support and attention a child needs during such big changes.
+Even the highest quality all-day service may struggle to provide the support and attention a child needs during such big changes.

 6. The role of ECE services as advocates for children

 ECE services are concerned with matters regarding the child’s learning and wellbeing whilst the child is at the service.
 Parents are responsible for everything before and after.
-However, as advocates for children a childcare service is also responsible to contact other services such as CYPFs and/ or Police if they suspect the child’s wellbeing is at risk, e.g. child abuse, neglect or domestic violence.
+However, as advocates for children an ECE service is also responsible to contact other services such as Oranga Tamariki and/ or Police if they suspect the child's safety is at risk or the child is experiencing abuse or neglect.

 7. Contact the other parent or family court to sort out disagreements, not the ECE service